stormasm/nunotes/engine-q/note0.md

 once the operator code lands then the above statement will work as well.

-There are many other things like this I could outline, but for now hopefully this gives you a taste for where things are headed...
+There are many other things like this I could outline, but for now hopefully this gives you an idea for where things are headed...